manishmeshram51/tsf-phase2/README.md

-This is REST api using django. django django rest framework
+This is REST api using django. django django rest framework xampp

-To copy the project, only copy the DRF_tsf
+# To copy the project, only copy the DRF_tsf

-File structure of the project. tsf_phase2
+# File structure of the project.
+tsf_phase2
     DRF_tsf
     |   DRF_tsf